xaviml/controllerx/CONTRIBUTING.md

 New controllers need to be added into the `apps/controllerx/devices/` and you will need to define the mapping for the integration you are adding support to.

+Also, the controller will need to be added to the documentation.
+You will need to create:
+- YAML file in `docs/_data/controllers`
+- MarkDown file in `docs/controllers`
+- JPEG image in `docs/assets/img`

-Note that this project will only accept the mapping that the original controller would follow with its original hub.
+Note that this project will only accept the mapping that the original controller would follow with its original hub, or the closest behaviour we can get.

 ## Imports